2000 South Antrim by-election: Candidates

-The election arose after the Good Friday Agreement, with prisoner releases having started, but before the pro-agreement parties had reached agreement on the shape of a devolved government.
+The election arose after the Good Friday Agreement, with prisoner releases having started, but before the pro-agreement parties had reached an agreement on the shape of a devolved government.
 After a disputatious selection contest, the London-based public relations executive David Burnside was selected as the new Ulster Unionist Party candidate.
 Burnside claimed to have supported the Agreement at the time of its negotiation but to have since turned against the way in which it was being implemented.
 However this was at odds with his party's policy.
 This was seized upon by the Democratic Unionist Party candidate, former Mid-Ulster MP Rev. William McCrea in campaigning.
 McCrea campaigned on a policy of refusal to co-operate with Sinn Féin in the absence of progress on arms decommissioning.

 The Northern Ireland Unionist Party initially selected Norman Boyd, who was a local member of the Northern Ireland Assembly (elected as a member of the United Kingdom Unionist Party).
 However, during the campaign Boyd withdrew, urging voters not to divide the anti-agreement vote, and supported McCrea.
 Although the Progressive Unionist Party had secured 8.7% of the vote at the previous general election, they did not stand on this occasion.

 The Alliance Party of Northern Ireland selected David Ford, who was a member of the Northern Ireland Assembly for the area and who had previously fought the seat in the 1997 general election.
 With all the Unionist candidates opposed to the Good Friday Agreement to some degree, Ford hoped to gain the support of pro Agreement unionist voters.
 However, with the Unionist parties fighting fiercely, Ford faced the difficult task of convincing voters that a vote for the Alliance was not wasted, especially when many who supported the Agreement argued that the best realistic result for maintaining it would be for Burnside to win the seat.

 The nationalist SDLP also ran their local assembly member, in this case Donovan McClelland.
 With the constituency overwhelmingly Protestant the SDLP had no chance of winning and much of the spotlight on them concerned their electoral battle with Sinn Féin as a prelude to forthcoming Assembly elections.
 Sinn Féin had no Assembly members but ran Martin Meehan, who had been their sole Assembly candidate the last time, in the hope of increasing his profile and building up their local organisation in preparation for a shot at the next election.
 The battle between McClelland and Meehan attracted much attention as it would indicate the movement of votes within the nationalist community between the two parties, though most agreed that it was always likely for the SDLP to come out on top in the highly middle-class constituency.

 In addition the Natural Law Party selected David Collins.
 This was to be one of the last occasions that the party would fight an election in Northern Ireland.